idvorkin/techdiary/notes/minecraft.md

 There are two branches of Minecraft, Java, which is the old version, and bedrock which runs on all modern systems, e.g. iOS, Android, Windows 10, XBox.
 Because my goal is entertaining modern kids, I'm focused on Bedrock.
 There is no interoperability between Bedrock and Java, which is pretty frustrating.

 As best I can tell, most of the mods and servers refer to the java version.
-I don't know why, but my hunch is that was back in Minecrafts hayday, and they switched to Bedrock, and people have been less interested in hacking around on it.
+I don't know why, but my hunch is that was back in Minecraft heyday, and they switched to Bedrock, and people have been less interested in hacking around on it.

 Because most of what you find doesn't say if it's bedrock or java, start by checking for that, otherwise you'll waste a bunch of time realizing it's for the java version.